workleap/wl-r2wc/README.md

 });
 ```

-`WidgetsManager` has the following API:
+`WidgetsManager` class has the following API:
-- `initialize` : To initiate the widgets and pass the initial state of `AppSettings`
+- `initialize` : To initiate the widgets and pass the initial state of `AppSettings`.
-- `update`: To change the initial state of `AppSettings`.
+- `update`: To change the state of `AppSettings`.
 - `appSettings`: To get the current app settings.

 #### Build the output